 Think your cell phone is safe from hackers?
 Even if your phone is safely in your pocket, hand, or home, you might still be at risk!
 Victims of thieves whose cell phone port often lose significant amounts of money, which may be challenging to get back.
 Find out how cell phone hackers perpetrate mobile devices and how to protect yourself from the port out scam.

 How the Port Out Scam Works

 Most firsthand stories of cell phone porting fraud say that the crime almost ruined their life.
 Take Money magazine’s account of Megan Clifford.
 While at work one January day, Clifford noticed that her cell phone wasn’t working.
 Shortly after this astonishment, she received a T-mobile text message about changes that had been made to her online password.
-As she hadn’t initiated the change, she promptly called T-mobile but, by then, hackers had already gained control and transferred her phone number to an alternate carrier.
+As she hadn’t initiated the change, she promptly called T-mobile but, by then, hackers had already gained control and transferred her phone number to an alternate carrier by using identity theft.

 Well, once he or she had access and control over Clifford’s phone number, they could get into her bank information, accounts, and more through apps and password hacks and re-sets.
 She had to fix every single password, even for music sharing apps like Spotify.

 Not only do some victims not realize the crime as quickly as Clifford did, but correcting it can be time-consuming.
 You will have to contact each financial institution’s customer service, and some apps only have email support.
 Also, safeguards such as two-party authentication for log-ins and passwords won’t work if the codes are being sent to a hacked ported phone number.